 Since yellow fever and tuberculosis were rampant at the time, Elizabeth Ann kept her children on guard and aware of how passing this world is.
 When her eldest daughter Anna was just the tender age of eight, Elizabeth wrote her a letter warning her to always keep herself prepared for death.

 Elizabeth’s devotion to her children was never more apparent than when death finally did make its way into her little family.
-Her eldest, Anna, died of tuberculosis at 16.
+Her eldest, Anna Maria, died of tuberculosis at 16.
 Elizabeth spent many months by her daughter’s bedside as she was slowly claimed by the same disease that took her father.
 Mother Seton grieved deeply afterwards.

 “For three months after Nina [Anna] was taken,” Elizabeth explained, “I was so often expecting to lose my senses and my head was so disordered that unless for the daily duties always before me I did not know much of what I did or what I left undone.”